archway-network/archway-docs/docs/overview/faq.md

 The protocol provides a full WebAssembly (Wasm) implementation for cross-language support, a Web3-compatible API, and native bridges that connect to other networks for cross-chain communication and asset transfers.

+## How does the Archway reward system work and how are they shared amongst participants?

+Archway offers 3 types of rewards and each one is shared differently:

+**1) Gas Rebates** -

+**2) Inflation** -

+**3) Smart Contract Fees**-

+## What can developers do with their rewards?

+On Archway, developers have the complete power to choose on what they want to do with their rewards.
+Here are just some suggestions that might benefit your projects:

+## How does Archway use the Cosmos SDK?

 ## Tokens will not be offered in the following prohibited jurisdictions:

 - United States of America